 STN_NUM_AIO_WRITE_THREADS specifies the number of native threads the Stone will start to perform writes to the tranlog.
 In commit-intensive systems, this should be increased to 8 or 16.

-Cache Statistic: StnAioNumWriteThreads (Stone) Min: 4 Max: 256 Default: 4 specified in DBF_EXTENT_NAMES.
-If you specify a value larger than the number of extents, one GC reclaim will be started for each extent.
+Cache Statistic: StnAioNumWriteThreads (Stone) Min: 4 Max: 256 Default: 4

 STN_NUM_GC_RECLAIM_SESSIONS